Abe/cloud/README.md

-# Old man yells at ☁️
+# Old man yells at cloud